iPronics/netopeer-build/README.md

-# netconf-deb
+# netopeer-deb
-Repo to automate builds of netopeer2 deb packages
+Repo to automate builds of the netopeer2 stack deb packages